Children's Library Booklist

 The Association for Gerontology in Higher Education presented awards to these children’s authors for their positive portrayals of older adults in their books.

-The books below, two of which were used in the Intergenerational Reading and Activity Series at Lasell’s Rockwell Child Study Center, depict positive and diverse intergenerational relations.
+The books below used in the Intergenerational Reading and Activity Series at Lasell’s Rockwell Child Study Center also depict positive and diverse intergenerational relations.

 - Academic Achievement Center

 - Academic Advising